BlockchainCommons/Provenance/WHITEPAPER.md

 ### Independent Verification Services

 Third-party services could be employed to independently verify provenance marks.
 These services, which could operate in a manner similar to certificate authorities in PKI systems, would add an additional layer of trust and validation.
 They could periodically verify the integrity of the public registry, independently confirm the provenance of works, and provide services for dispute resolution.

-### Periodic Key Rotation

-While the system's design aims to mitigate the risks of key compromise, creators could adopt the practice of periodically generating a new secret seed, thereby starting a new provenance chain.
-This could be done at regular intervals or upon certain triggers (e.g., after a specific number of works, or if there's a suspicion of attempted forgery).

-One direction for future work would be to examine how chains of provenance marks might be forked, facilitating key rotation or delegation of responsibilities.
-As mentioned above the `info` field of provenance marks may be used for this purpose, but standard practice by which to do this has not yet been established.

 ### Backup and Recovery